polyfy/polylith/readme.md

 Here we put all our implementing code in one single namespace, but as the codebase grows, more namespaces can be added to the component.

 ## Interface

 Interfaces are great in many ways:
 - _Single point of access_.
 Components can only be accessed through their interface, which makes them easy to find, use and reason about.
 - _Encapsulation_.
 All the implementing namespaces for a component can be changed without breaking the interface contract.
 - _Composability_.
-All components have access to all other components via interfaces, and can be replaced as long as the interface is the same.
+All components have access to all other components via interfaces, and can be replaced as long as they use the same interface.

 When we created the `user` component, the `user` interface was also created.